Amourspirit/python_ooo_dev_tools/docs/help/draw/format/modify/area/color.rst

     :backlinks: none
     :depth: 2

-The :py:class:`ooodev.format.draw.modify.area.Img` class is used to modify the values seen in :numref:`76aab8df-4dc9-42f6-b677-9b19d3ce7501` of a paragraph style.
+The :py:class:`ooodev.format.draw.modify.area.Color` class is used to modify the values seen in :numref:`f335230c-b84f-4beb-962d-59c8db3561e0` of a paragraph style.

 Setup
 -----